rabienrose/crowdsourcing_visual_positioning_system/README.md

   - The purple box represents the processing flow on the clinet end.
 The final piece of data is split into multiple LocalMaps according to the covisibilities.
   - The blue box represents the processing flow on the server end.
   - The red box represents the data stored on the server after all processing.
+## Build for ubuntu
+  - Clone this project.
+  - Download third-party code from link: https://drive.google.com/file/d/10ht85TEX7BfTgujHfyDWa96j6SfmQ0C3/view?usp=sharing
+  - Extract and copy the download folder into src folder.
+  - Run: bash build_all.sh to compile.
+## Build for IOS
+  - Clone this project.
+  - Download third-party code from link: https://drive.google.com/file/d/1tGzyzI1jp5T0dIiNuiiF43nxzoMBHrCJ/view?usp=sharing
+  - Extract and copy the download folder into ios folder.
+  - Open the xcode file: ios/MapLoc/GlobalMap.xcodeproj, and build it use xcode.
+You may need to reset the path of lib and header in thirdpart folder.
+## Usage
+  - Build map: run_script/run_globalmap_api.sh
+  - Test global localiation: run_script/run_global_match_test.sh
+  - Visualization of map: src/display_map
+  - The scripts or packages named here are used for as a start point to look into the details of how to use.